 - + High quality teaching and regular homework, alongside challenging and ambitious targets for what you can achieve - + A Home Study Pack with all the equipment you need to be successful at school, including Revision Guides a Scientific calculator and stationery.

-To get one of these just email Mrs Mahoney on amahoney@ormistonriversacademy.co.uk - + Access to ICT equipment and colour printers each day after school in the Library to help you with coursework and homework. - + Daily Homework Club: a space for you to work after school each night of the week in the Learning Resource centre and library. - + Subsidised trips so you can attend local, national and international trips and visits.
-Contact Mrs Mahoney (email above) - + Free transport every night via our late bus so that you can attend any extra-curricular activity - + Free Breakfast or Snack at break so you can ensure your stomach isn't rumbling in lessons and distracting you - + A dedicated Pupil Premium phone-line for parental support or help with transport emergencies, 8am-4pm Monday-Friday.
-01621 787823. - + Priority access to Careers guidance bookable direct though Louise Brazier on lbrazier@ormistonriversacademy.co.uk - + Access to 1-1 Free Music lessons for those that show musical interest via Mr Cecil on ncecil@ormistonriversacademy.co.uk - + Access to higher education trips to Careers Fairs and Universities to raise your aspirations via Mrs Compton on fcompton@ormistonriversacademy.co.uk - + Booster sessions and 1:1 tuition where possible if you are falling behind in a subject via Mrs Ingate jingate@ormistonriversacademy.co.uk - + Access to help with buying school uniform via Mrs Mahoney on (email above) - + Access to small group work in Maths and English to push you further. - + A wide range of Period 6 lessons to support you in the run up to your exams (and after school clubs and sports teams for all.) - Drop in access at break and lunches to pastoral support from our team of student support officers and Wellbeing Warriors. - + A dedicated Senior Leader to support all Pupil Premium Families.
-Contact Mrs Ingate on jingate@ormistonriversacademy.co.uk
+To get one of these just email Mrs Mahoney on amahoney@ormistonriversacademy.co.uk - + Access to ICT equipment and colour printers each day after school in the Library to help you with coursework and homework - + Daily Homework Club: a space for you to work after school each night of the week in the Learning Resource centre and library - + Subsidised trips so you can attend local, national and international trips and visits.
+Contact Mrs Mahoney (email above) - + Free transport every night via our late bus so that you can attend any extra-curricular activity - + Free Breakfast (Including Breakfast club) or Snack at break - + A dedicated Pupil Premium phone-line for parental support or help with transport emergencies, 8am-4pm Monday-Friday.
+01621 787823 - + Priority access to Careers guidance bookable direct though Louise Brazier on Ibrazier@ormistonriversacademy.co.uk - + Access to 1-1 Free Music lessons for those that show musical interest via Miss Thurtle on CThurtle@ormistonriversacademy.co.uk - + Access to higher education trips to Careers Fairs and Universities to raise your aspirations via Mrs Compton on fcompton@ormistonriversacademy.co.uk - + Booster sessions and 1:1 tuition - + Access to help with buying school uniform via Mrs Mahoney on amahoney@ormistonriversacademy.co.uk - + A wide range of Period 6 lessons to support you in the run up to your exams (and after school clubs and sports teams for all.) - + Drop in access at break and lunches to pastoral support from our team of student support officers and Wellbeing Warriors - + A dedicated Senior Leader to support all Pupil Premium Families